-This financial report is designed to provide an overview of the finances of the Division for those with an interest in this organization.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the West Virginia Department of Transportation, Division of Highways at 1900 Kanawha Boulevard, East, Building 5, Room 220, Charleston, West Virginia 25305.
+This financial report is designed to provide an overview of the finances of the Department for those with an interest in this organization.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to the West Virginia Department of Transportation at 1900 Kanawha Boulevard, East, Building 5, Room 220, Charleston, West Virginia 25305.